eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 If the `type` attribute of a vehicle is not defined it defaults to `"DEFAULT_VEHTYPE"`.
-By defining a vehicle type with this id (`<vType id="DEFAULT_VEHTYPE" ..../>`) the default parameters for vehicles without an explicititly defined type can be changed.
+By defining a vehicle type with this id (`<vType id="DEFAULT_VEHTYPE" ..../>`) the default parameters for vehicles without an explicitly defined type can be changed.
 The change of the default vehicle type needs to occur before any reference to the type was made, so basically before any vehicle or vehicle type was defined.
 So it should always be at the top of the very first route file.